HathorNetwork/hathor-wallet-mobile/QA_NANO_CONTRACT.md

 ### Register Nano Contract
 - Register a new Nano Contract by tapping over "Register new" on *Nano Contract Details*
 	- It may focus on a component of loading
-- [ ] Check the Nano Contract Registration screen is in focus
+- [ ] Check if the Nano Contract Registration screen is in focus
-- [ ] Check the Nano Contract ID is an input
+- [ ] Check if the Nano Contract ID is an input
-- [ ] Check the Wallet Address is loaded
+- [ ] Check if the Wallet Address is loaded
-- [ ] Check the "REGISTER NANO CONTRACT" button is disabled
+- [ ] Check if the "REGISTER NANO CONTRACT" button is disabled
 - Type the following Nano Contract ID `00004f1a3b07f0ffc7ced77a19ae6d4407991a15a281c0ddaf3d6e04a56eba78`
 	- It represents a Nano Contract in the `nano-testnet` network
 - [ ] Check the "REGISTER NANO CONTRACT" button is now actionable